 For a brief moment when the lead climber reaches their bolt or gear placement, they are safe and can’t fall because the rope is then in a pulley system.
 As soon as the lead climber climbs past this anchor they CAN fall.
 The lead climber can fall double the distance they are from their last anchor plus top stretch.

-For example, if a climber is 5 feet past their 3rd bolt (about 30 feet off the ground) and they fall.
+For example, if a climber is 5 feet past their 3rd bolt (about 30 feet off the ground) they fall.
 There is 5 feet of slack out in the rope so they can fall 10 feet plus rope stretch (closer to 15 feet).

-Lead climbing can definitely be dangerous in some scenarios especially when bolts/placements are farther apart, however, lead climbing in general is not necessarily dangerous.
+Lead climbing can be dangerous in some scenarios especially when bolts/placements are farther apart, however, lead climbing in general is not necessarily dangerous.
 Learning to lead in a gym can be a very safe environment and leading is essential if you want to ever transition to outdoor climbing on your own.

 Sport vs Trad

-People can usually climb a higher grade in sport climbing than trad climbing because of the ease and speed of clipping in their protection.
+People can usually climb a higher grade in sport climbing than in trad climbing because of the ease and speed of clipping in their protection.
 Trad climbing, as I’ll explain in a second takes a lot longer to clip your protection which requires more endurance.

 What do the Numbers Mean?